HEASARC/heasarc-tutorials/data_access/data_access.md

 # Dealing with older compression file formats

 We want a basic science events file from ROSAT, which will have the naming convention *_bas.fits.Z.
+(We will leave how we found this file for a more advanced notebook.)
 One could do the following.
 Note that older missions like ROSAT use depcrated compression formats for FITS files.
 Here it is *.Z.
 We show how to decompress and view the data using ``unlzw3``.

 HEASARC FTP https URLs are generally straightforward to update for S3.
 For reading the file, we use s3fs. boto3 on its own cannot read files, but can find them, see them, and download them.